Iran University of Medical Sciences • Journals

 Many IUMS journals encourage or require a Data Availability Statement in all research articles.
 This should explain:

-• whether the data are publicly available (with repository name and DOI or accession number);
+- whether the data are publicly available, with repository name and DOI or accession number;

-• whether data can be shared on reasonable request (with any conditions); or
+- whether data can be shared on reasonable request, with any conditions; or

-• if data cannot be shared due to legal, ethical or contractual restrictions (with explanation).
+- if data cannot be shared due to legal, ethical or contractual restrictions, with explanation.

-• deposit datasets, code and related materials in appropriate repositories that support FAIR principles (Findable, Accessible, Interoperable, Reusable); and
+Where possible, authors are encouraged to deposit datasets, code and related materials in appropriate repositories that support FAIR principles, and to cite datasets and software using DOIs and version numbers.

-Generative AI & digital tools
+8 Generative AI & digital tools

 How to use AI-assisted tools responsibly in writing and review.

-• Authors remain fully responsible for the accuracy, originality and integrity of all content, including AI-assisted parts.
+Authors remain fully responsible for the accuracy, originality and integrity of all content, including AI-assisted parts.

-Reviewers must not submit confidential manuscripts or reviewer reports to public AI tools.
-Where journals use in-house tools (for example, plagiarism screening, statistics checks), these operate under confidentiality safeguards.
+- Reviewers must not submit confidential manuscripts or reviewer reports to public AI tools.

-Originality, plagiarism & redundant publication
+9 Originality, plagiarism & redundant publication

 Expectations on originality and overlap with other works.